You are viewing a story from harrypotterfanfiction.com

 ‘Because I’ve been watching you.
 I’ve noticed these things,’ he answered in a matter of fact voice; not a hint of shame or embarrassment.

 ‘Is there any particular reason that you’ve been watching me?’
 I asked questioningly, trying not to sound too accusing and creeped out.
-I wanted answers and I was pretty sure that shouting or calling him a weirdo wasn’t going to help me out any.
+I wanted answers and I was pretty sure that shouting or calling him a weirdo wasn’t going to help me get them.

 ‘I was curious,’ he said shrugging slightly, ‘you just seemed different this year and then after the potions incident, I couldn’t help but watch you.
 And then there’s also the fact that you seem to be feeling pretty much the same things that I am.’